makinacorpus/django_pyoidc/docs/explanation.rst

 **Advantages**

 - Does support *confidential* and *bearer* modes
-- This is what seems to be the most used library of the Django ecosystem
+- This library has good usage among Django projects

 **Drawbacks**